notofonts/math/documentation/building-math-fonts/index.md

 ### Alphanumerics
 * Basic Latin (ASCII), [U+0000–007F](https://unicode.org/charts/PDF/U0000.pdf): This includes the upright regular basic Latin character as well as upright digits.
 It also includes some basic operators and punctuation used in math (e.g. plus and brackets).
 * Greek, [U+0370–03FF](https://unicode.org/charts/PDF/U0370.pdf): This includes upright regular Greek characters.
-The accented, archiac, and coptic-derived characters are not usually used in math, so can be skipped.
+The accented, archaic, and coptic-derived characters are not usually used in math, so can be skipped.
 The variant letter forms, like Greek Phi Symbol (U+03D5) are often used in math in should be included.
 * Mathematical Alphanumeric Symbols, [U+1D400–1D7FF](https://unicode.org/charts/PDF/U1D400.pdf): This is a quite large block (around 1000 characters), as it includes the following styles:
   * Latin
     * upright bold